burnsba/HidDisplay/HidDisplay.SkinModel/readme.md

 ### inputHandler.item.hwSettings.IRangeableInput

-Not implemented.
 For one dimensional ranges, like temperature or heartrate.

+Attributes:
+- `id`: id to match.

 ### inputHandler.item.hwSettings.IRangeableInput2